i0r1/api-dev-test/README.md

 # Blue Spurs Developer Test

-The purpose of this test is to see how you approach a problem and what the solution looks like.
+The purpose of this test is to see how you approach a problem and what your solution looks like.

 ## Problem